 Instead of worrying about beating Alabama or making sure Kellen Mond throws more touchdowns interceptions, Fisher sat back and watched his oldest son make his choice.
 It was a great dad moment, for sure, and it’s one both will likely never forget.

-Now Fisher will have to catch his son’s games on the ESPN network in the future when the coronavirus pandemic and COVID-19 outbreak allows football to return.
+Now Fisher will definitely have to catch his son’s NCAA games on the ESPN network in the future when the coronavirus pandemic and COVID-19 outbreak allows football to return.